Zōjō-ji: Access

 There is no admission fee for visitors to enter the temple complex.
-For the Treasure Gallery museum the access fee is (As of 2024, 700 yen).
+For the Treasure Gallery museum the access fee is 700 yen (As of 2024).

 The entrance is at a 10-minute walk from Hamamatsucho Station on the JR Yamanote and Keihin-Tōhoku Lines, a 6-minute walk from Daimon Station on the Toei Asakusa and Toei Oedo Lines, a 3-minute walk from Onarimon and Shibakoen Stations on the Toei Mita Line, and about 500 meters from the Shibakoen exit of the Shuto Expressway.

 While not immediately obvious, the temple grounds are somewhat wheelchair-accessible if entering from the side street instead of the main gate.